Knowingly Keeping a Stolen Car is a Felony

 In Oklahoma, being in possession of a stolen vehicle is defined as being a person who is not entitled to the possession of a vehicle, receiving, possessing, concealing, selling, or disposing of it, knowing that is stolen or was taken under circumstances constituting a crime.
-The crime is considered to be a felony in Oklahoma.
+The crime is considered a felony in Oklahoma.
 Okla.
 Stat. tit.
-47 § 4-103.
+47 § 4-103

 The statute requires knowledge on the part of the perpetrator.
 In order to be found guilty under this statute, the perpetrator must know that the vehicle was stolen or converted.
 The perpetrator also must not be entitled to be in possession.
 That means that the perpetrator must not have any legal grounds to be in possession of the vehicle.

 This can be a tricky area of the law.
 Just purchasing a car that you know was stolen does not confer any legal right to be in possession.
 If the person selling you the car knows it was stolen, he or she cannot have conferred legal ownership to you.
 In that case, you do not have any legal grounds to be in possession of the vehicle and can be convicted under this statute.

 In Oklahoma, larceny is defined as taking another’s personal property through fraud or stealth with the intent to deprive.
 Okla.
 Stat. tit.
 21 § 1701